An automatic feeder keeps the birds well fed.

 To guard our flock, we decided to go high tech with the Coop Tender Internet Enabled Automatic Chicken Coop Door.
 The Coop Tender is an automated door opener wired with an optional Wi-Fi module that controls the coop door from our phones.
 It runs on AC wall power, or with a battery and solar panel.
 We have power to our coop, so can’t vouch for battery power, but otherwise it works very well.
 We programmed the doors to open at dawn (which is a little earlier than we like to be up) and close at dusk, and the ease it has brought us is priceless.
 Gone are the days when we have to tug on boots and windbreaker to go “let the birds out” in the early morning rain, or “close them up” in an evening

 snowstorm.
 Instead, we can rest assured that the birds are safe and secure every day.
 We are able to peek out of the windows in our home and see the coop door glowing with status LED lights that show whether the door is open or shut.
-There’s even a temperature control module that drives a “freeze protect technology” to keep doors shut on days it’s too cold outside the coop—a necessity in our Central New York home.
+There’s even a temperature control module that drives a “freeze protect technology” to keep doors shut on days it’s too cold outside the coop; this is a necessity in our Central New York home.

 Coop Tender Install